Skip to main content

 Requirements While Abroad

-• Take a minimum of four courses and 20.0 quarter/13.1 semester UC units; most courses are 5 quarter/3.3 semester UC units.
+• Take a full-time course of study: a minimum of 20.0 quarter/13.1 semester UC units (approximately 24 ECTS credits at UCM).
+Most courses are 5 quarter/3.3 semester UC units (6 ECTS credits at UCM).

 Current Program Courses